Fully nonlinear dead-core systems: Abstract

 \section{Abstract}

 We study fully nonlinear dead-core systems coupled with strong absorption terms.
-We discover a chain reaction, exploiting properties of an equation along the system.
-The lack of both the classical Perron's method and comparison principle for the systems requires new tools for tackling the problem.
-By means of a fixed point argument, we prove existence of solutions, and obtain higher sharp regularity across the free boundary.
-Additionally, we prove a variant of a weak comparison principle and derive several geometric measure estimates for the free boundary, as well as a Liouville type theorems for entire solutions.
-These results are new even for linear dead-core systems.
+We discover a chain reaction, exploiting properties of an equation along the system and obtain higher sharp regularity across the free boundary.
+Additionally, we prove geometric measure estimates and obtain coincidence of the free boundaries.
+We also derive Liouville type theorems for entire solutions.
+These results are new even for linear systems.